OM-MediaWorks/flatty/README.md

   - __EnforceShacl__, enforce SHACL shapes on INSERT DATA queries.
 You provide a callback which returns the SHACL shape as an N3 store.
   - __Events__, dispatches events on Flatty
     - file, file:insert, file:remove, before:query:SELECT, after:query:SELECT, before:query:INSERT, after:query:INSERT, websocket:opened, websocket:closed
-  - __Execute__, Executes the query and nicely outputs it with Typescript typings
+  - __Execute__, Executes the query and nicely outputs it with Typescript typings, it can gather multiple sources via a callback
   - __ForceGraph__, When inserting data enforces a named graph
   - __LoadGraphs__, Loads turtle files from disk when Flatty starts
   - __Prefixes__, Loads prefixes